williamhatcher/docs.tylerharrison.dev/README.md

-# Tyler's Knowledge Base
+# The ATHENA Project

+> **A Technical Handbook of Essential Niche Advice**

-Welcome to my personal knowledge base, a collection of useful information and tips I've compiled for personal reference and to share with others.
-This project is a mind-dump of every useful thing I know and serves as a go-to resource for quick reference.
-Not every piece of information is original, but I've tried to provide as much context as possible to give credit where credit is due.
+The ATHENA Project is an online archive and technical handbook of essential niche advice I've put together.
+It contains a curated collection of specialized knowledge, tips, and tricks that I have compiled for personal reference and to share with others.
+The website is designed to be a go-to resource for quick reference on a range of niche topics, from technology to personal interests.
+Not every piece of information is original, but I've made sure to provide citations to give credit where credit is due.

 ## Table of Contents